yigitsadic/ex_banking/README.md

 `ExBanking` module has the only wanted functions' delegations.
 Controller logic lies under `internal` folder.

 `Events` is a macro for casting `queue_increment` and `queue_decrement` messages to corresponding processes during an action (like `deposit`).

+`Shared` is a module for shared utility functions and error responses.
+With usage of this, I achieved unified and consistent error responses.

 `Formatting` module is to organize formatting function.